Comparison of office suites: features and uses

 Are open-source office suites reliable?
 Yes, open-source alternatives like LibreOffice and OpenOffice are not only reliable but also very popular, while being free.

-What is the main disadvantage of Microsoft Office?
-The main disadvantage is its cost, which can be a barrier for small businesses or individual users.
+What is the main drawback of Microsoft Office?
+The main drawback is its cost, which can be a hindrance for small businesses or individual users.

 How to choose the right office suite?
 It is important to evaluate your specific needs, such as required features, budget, and whether a collaborative option is necessary for your team.